Dr. Harriet Feilotter

 OICR Associate, Diagnostic Development

-Dr. Harriet Feilotter’s research focuses on the development of biomarkers to be used in the screening, diagnosis or treatment of human diseases, including cancer.
-Because the research laboratory is closely aligned with the clinical genetics laboratory service at Kingston General Hospital, the research in the lab is geared towards clinical applications for targeted biomarkers.
+Dr. Harriet Feilotter’s research focuses on the implementation of biomarkers to be used in the screening, diagnosis or treatment of human diseases, including cancer.
+Using her dual role as a researcher in Pathology and Molecular Medicine, and service chief of laboratory genetics at the Kingston Health Sciences Center, her research is geared towards clinical applications of targeted biomarkers.

 - OICR Associate, Diagnostic Development, OICR;

 - Chief Scientific Officer and member, Indoc Research;

 - Professor, Dept. of Pathology and Molecular Medicine, Queen’s University;

 - Service Chief, Division of Laboratory Genetics, Kingston Health Sciences Center;

 - Director, Molecular Genetics Laboratory, Kingston Health Sciences Center;